TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ### @UNION

-`@UNION` returns a `UNION` query that selects all columns from the given tables which have the same name and type.
+`@UNION` returns a `UNION` query that selects all columns with matching names and data types from the tables.

-Its first argument is the `UNION` "type", i.e. `'ALL'` or `'DISTINCT`, and after it come the tables to be combined.
+Its first argument is the `UNION` "type", `'DISTINCT` (removing duplicated rows) or `'ALL'` (returning all rows).
+Subsequent arguments are the tables to be combined.

 Let's assume that: